knice/inquiry.ucsc.edu/source/_articles/2020-21/superior-simulations.md

 (public domain).
 </figcaption>
 </figure>
-We could call this approach "sample-then-propagate."
-It's a necessary kludge because differential equations can only transport points to points.
-If you give them the fog of a probability distribution as input, they don't know what to do.
-Sample-then-propagate gives us pretty good weather forecasts.
-But it's awkward and inefficient, and it does not deliver a representation with any guarantee of accuracy.

 Ever since he was an undergraduate at the University of Bologna in Italy, Venturi has dreamed of building a tool that can actually solve the problem the right way: by transporting the fog of uncertainty from